-Waterfowl and coot hunters may enter the refuge one hour before official shooting hours (half hour before legal sunrise) and remain on the refuge until one hour after official shooting hours (legal sunset).
+Hunters may enter the Refuge one hour before legal shooting hours and remain on the Refuge until one hour after legal shooting hours.

 Lake Lowell Unit